Is Porto safe to visit? A comprehensive safety guide

 Fake products and services

 One of the most common scams in Porto involves fake products or services.
 The most common are discounted tickets to tourist attractions.
 When you get there, you’ll find out that what you have is an imitation, and you won’t be allowed inside.
-Besides tickets, there are also cases of fake property rentals and parking spaces.
-To avoid these kinds of scams, thorough research and attentiveness are must-haves.
+It's best to buy tickets in person or check to make sure the website is reputable.

 Is Porto safe to travel alone